phlippieb/PHBNibless/README.md

 ## Licence

-PHBStackLayout is available under the MIT license.
+PHBNibless is available under the MIT license.
 See the LICENSE file for more info.